mido/mido/README.rst

 * includes a reusable MIDI stream parser.

-* full support for MIDI files (read, write, create and play) with complete access to every message in the file, including all common meta messages.
+* full support for MIDI files (read, write, create and play) with complete access to every event in the file, including all common meta events.

 * can read and write SYX files (binary and plain text).